|

 Publics wishing to provide input on proposed migratory

-game bird conservation and proposed hunting regulations are encouraged to
+bird management actions and regulations are encouraged to contact their state

-by submitting written comments to the Council chairman.
-The rulemaking
+comments to the Council chairperson.
+The rulemaking processes of individual

-processes of individual state and federal governments all have a public comment
+state and federal governments all have a public comment period.
+The federal

-period.
-The federal rulemaking process and opportunity for public input is
+rulemaking process and opportunity for public input is described in the

 Federal